Section A - Introduction

 Section B - Replacement projects

-The consent of the Conference Office is required when Managing Trustees wish for a property project to be classed as a replacement project under Standing Order 973(1).
+The consent of Property Support is required when Managing Trustees wish for a property project to be classed as a replacement project under Standing Order 973(1).

-If the project satisfies the criteria for being a replacement project as detailed in the replacement project guidance produced by the Connexional Grants Committee and is approved as a replacement project by the Conference Office then part, or all, of the sale proceeds (depending of the cost of the replacement project) will be exempt from Connexional Priority Fund Levy (“CPF Levy”).
+If the project satisfies the criteria for being a replacement project as detailed in the Criteria for Replacement Projects under SO973 (see point 40 on the list) adopted by the Methodist Council and is approved as a replacement project by the Property Support Team, then part, or all, of the sale proceeds (depending of the cost of the replacement project) will be exempt from Connexional Priority Fund Levy (“CPF Levy”).

 Section C - Procedure for requesting a replacement project